Gyula Grosics

 Gyula Grosics (/hu/; 4 February 1926 – 13 June 2014) was a Hungarian football goalkeeper who played 86 times for the Hungary national football team and was part of the "Golden Team" of the 1950s.
 Regarded as one of the greatest goalkeepers of all time, he was thought to be the first goalkeeper to play as the sweeper-keeper.
 Grosics was nicknamed "Black Panther" (Fekete Párduc), because he wore black clothing while playing.
 He won a gold medal in football at the 1952 Summer Olympics.

 Early life

 Gyula Grosics was born 4 February 1926 in Dorog, Hungary.
-Growing up, his mother encouraged him to be a priest.
+Growing up, his mother encouraged him to be a priest, which later inspired his signature all-black match kits.
 Instead, Grosics began his professional football career in Dorog, playing for Dorogi Bányász in 1943.
 During World War II, he briefly fought for the Axis and was captured by American forces.

 Career

 In 1947, Grosics made his debut with the Hungary national team.
 With the rather short Grosics in the goal, the team started an unbeaten streak in 1948 that would last until the 1954 FIFA World Cup.
 In 1949, he attempted to defect and was caught.
 He was charged with espionage and treason by the secret service and placed under house arrest.
 The charges were eventually dropped due to lack of evidence, but Grosics was banned from the national team for two years.
 However, after a year he returned to the national team.
 He also joined the Budapest Honvéd FC in 1950.

 In 1952, Grosics led the team to Olympic gold.
 In 1953, Hungary beat England in a game dubbed "The Match of the Century".
 Hungary won 6–3, becoming the first team outside the British Isles to beat England at home.
 He was selected as the goalkeeper of the 1954 World Cup's All Star Team.

 Hungary entered the 1954 FIFA World Cup on a four-year unbeaten streak and as heavy favorites.
 However, the team lost in the final 3–2 to West Germany, a team they defeated 8–3 in the group stage.
 Grosics was selected as the Team of the Tournament goalkeeper.
 By 1954, Hungary had recorded 42 victories with Grosics in goal, 7 draws, and just that one loss.
 During the 1956 Hungarian Revolution, Grosics and his family fled the country and attempted to start a new life.
 However, they were forced to return.
 Grosics then transferred to Tatabánya Bányász SC.

 The national team went into decline, but made the 1958 and 1962 World Cups with Grosics in goal.
 When he was banned from transferring to Ferencvárosi TC after the 1962 season by the Communist Hungarian Sports Ministry, he retired.
 In total, Grosics played 86 games for the national team.
 He played in 390 Hungary first division games.
 In 2011, the Tatabánya football stadium was named after him.